liqotech/liqo/docs/pages/User/Post-Install/discovery.md

 ## DNS Discovery

-The DNS discovery procedure requires two orthogonal actions to be enabled.
+The DNS discovery procedure requires two orthogonal actions to be enabled:

-1. Register your own cluster into your DNS server to make it discoverable by others(the required parameters are presented in the section below).
+1. Register your cluster into your DNS server to make it discoverable by others (the required parameters are available in the section below).
 2. Connect to a foreign cluster, specifying the remote domain.

 ### Register the home cluster